rafaelvalle/MDI/README.md

 **Use Non-Negative Matrix Factorization instead of PCA - R**

-**Add python file that has a fit and predict function for the best models - R**
+**Add python file that has a fit and predict function for the best models - R DONE**